MHK213/Bank-Management-System-OOP-/README.md

 The goal is to make the code more scalable, maintainable, and expandable by implementing OOP concepts such as encapsulation, inheritance, and abstraction.
 This also serves as training in OOP concepts to build a strong foundation for the next stage of learning (backend development using C#).

-The system is divided into three main sections: customer management, user management, and transactions.
+The system is divided into four main sections: customer management, user management, transactions and Login registers.
 It is structured with multiple interactive interfaces on the application console.

 The user interface code has been separated from the logical code into dedicated classes.